Microsoft/azure-docs.pt-pt/articles/firewall/tutorial-hybrid-ps.md

 ## <a name="create-and-connect-the-vpn-gateways"></a>Criar e ligar os gateways de VPN

-As redes virtuais de Hub e locais são conectadas por meio de gateways de VPN.
+As redes virtuais do hub e no local estão ligadas através de gateways VPN.

-### <a name="create-a-vpn-gateway-for-the-hub-virtual-network"></a>Criar um gateway de VPN para a rede virtual do Hub
+### <a name="create-a-vpn-gateway-for-the-hub-virtual-network"></a>Criar uma porta de entrada VPN para a rede virtual hub

 Crie a configuração do gateway de VPN.
 A configuração do gateway de VPN define a sub-rede e o endereço IP público a utilizar.